Utilities

 Is IntelliPay's Service Fee program complaint with card brand rules?

-Our program complies with the Service Fee rules, which are different from general surcharging, and are specifically permitted for utilities under the current VCR/VPSR.
+ntelliPay’s Service Fee Program is designed to comply with Visa’s Service Fee rules, which are distinct from general retail surcharging rules and are specifically permitted for eligible utilities.

 How do we ensure we are compliant with Visa's rules for cost recovery